 The College is exposed to various risks of loss related to property loss, general liability, errors and omissions, workers' compensation as well as medical benefits provided to employees.
-The College is self-insured for vision benefits and is partially self-insured for workers' compensation to a maximum of \$400,000 for each claim and, in the aggregate, for claims up to \$1,000,000 for the two-year insurance policy period through June 30, 2022.
+The College is self-insured for vision benefits and is partially self-insured for workers' compensation to a maximum of \$400,000 for each claim and, in the aggregate, for claims up to \$1,000,000 for the two-year insurance policy period through June 30, 2024.

-The College is self-insured for medical benefits for substantially all employees with a maximum of \$170,000 for each enrolled contract and up to \$4,369,600 for calendar year 2022 and up to \$4,457,700 for calendar year 2021 in the aggregate.
+The College is self-insured for medical benefits for substantially all employees with a maximum of \$200,000 and \$170,000 for each enrolled contract and up to \$4,494,300 and \$4,396,600 for calendar years 2023 and 2022, respectively, in the aggregate.
 Claims are funded by the College and paid by the plan administrator on a fiscal year basis.
 Actual payments are based on claims filed.
 The College pays administrative and estimated claims costs of the plan up to their obligation under PA152.